EXPRESSCLUSTER/MariaDB/MariaDB with Linux.md

     |floating ip address|10.0.7.133|
     |mirror disk resource (mount point)|/database|

-    - In Config mode of the Cluster WebUI, add failover group to use Mariadb.
+    - In Config mode of the Cluster WebUI, add failover group to use MariaDB.
       You need the following resources.
       - Floating ip resource
       - Mirror disk resource